mecseridavid/jedlik-express-mongoose-ts-backend/README.md

 [Heroku](https://express-mongoose-ts-backend.herokuapp.com)

+# Some info for Postman
-Postman collection import file is in the data folder.
+Postman collection import file is in the help folder.
+After login postman will save the cookie in 'cookie' collection variable, so does NOT need to copy the token.